CareNZ Community Services

 Peer support is currently available at CareNZ Community Services Counties Manukau.

-The CareNZ Schools Youth Programme is currently available in schools across the Waikato and Wairarapa regions.
+The CareNZ Schools Youth Programme is currently available in schools across the Waikato region.
 Our Schools Youth Team meets with students on school premises.
 We provide advice and information on alcohol or drugs and their effects as well as support to deal with high risk situations and peer pressure.
 If our counsellors think there is a need for further interventions, they will refer the young person on to other services.

 Impaired driving programmes